pollfish/docs/unity.md

 <br/>

-## 3. Import Pollfish in your project
+## 3. Install Pollfish in your project

 Download Pollfish Unity Plugin from the website.
 In Pollfish Unity Plugin .zip file you will find the **PollfishUnityPlugin.unitypackage** file.
 You can use this file to easily import plugin’s necessary files.